 Pros, Cons and Electrons

-The next generation of batteries for BEVs are expected to be solid state.
-The difference is lithium-ion battery are composed of a cathode, anode, separator, and electrolyte.
+The next generation of batteries for BEVs are expected to be solid-state.
+The difference is lithium-ion batteries are composed of a cathode, anode, separator, and electrolyte.
 At present they use a liquid electrolyte solution.
-Solid-state batteries use solid electrolyte, not liquid.
+Solid-state batteries use solid electrolytes, not liquid.
 This change in the battery construction is expected to add, on average, 600 miles to the range.
-This would tend to place the two in the same range category - with no breakthroughs expected for FCEVs.
+This would tend to place the two vehicle types in the same range category - with no similar breakthroughs expected for FCEVs.
 An important added bonus will be that they will take about half the time to charge versus current liquid electrolyte lithium batteries.